libretro/docs/docs/library/dosbox-pure.md

 ## Loading content

+### loading of dosbox.conf files

+DOSBox Pure can boot directly from a .conf file or it will load C:\DOSBOX.CONF automatically if it exists in the mounted ZIP or path.

 ### Load games from ZIP

 DOSBox Pure can load games directly from ZIP files without the need to extract them.